Battle of Lanzerath Ridge: German advance

 In town, Creger watched as a forward element of the German infantry advanced, with weapons slung, into Lanzerath.
 They obviously did not expect to encounter any Americans.
 Creger radioed Bouck and told him of the Germans advancing through Lanzerath on the road between Creger and Bouck's position.
-Bouck sent Robinson, McGeehee and Silvola to assist Creger, who crept down to the Bucholz Station road and thence up a ditch towards Lanzerath.
+Bouck sent Robinson, McGeehee and Silvola to assist Creger, who crept down to the Buchholz Station road and thence up a ditch towards Lanzerath.
 Before the three men reached Creger, he left the village using a more direct route.
 As he returned to the American lines, he engaged and killed or wounded most of a German platoon.

 On the eastern side of the road, Robinson, McGeehee and Silvola attempted to rejoin their platoon, but found the way blocked by German soldiers who threatened to flank them.
 They decided to head for Losheimergraben and seek reinforcements.
 They crossed a 20 ft deep railroad cut and once on the far side encountered soldiers from Fusilier Regiment 27 of the 12th Volksgrenadier Division.
 Trying to outflank the 1st Battalion, 394th Infantry Regiment in Losheimergraben, they spotted the three men.
 After a brief firefight, Robinson and McGeehee were wounded and all three were captured.

 Germans entered the home that Creger and Slape were using as an observation post.
 Slape climbed into the attic, while Creger only had time to hide behind a door.
 He pulled the pin on a grenade as the door knob jammed into his ribs.
 Bullets from the I&R platoon struck the building, and the Germans suddenly left.
 Creger and Slape exited by the back door and ducked into a nearby cowshed.
 They crossed a field and then found themselves in a minefield.
 Picking their way forward, they circled through the woods until they encountered a handful of Germans.
 Opening fire, they killed them.
 Creger and Slape spotted Bouck and Milosevich across the road and sprinted towards them, drawing German fire.
 They made it back to their ridge-top position and Bouck called regimental headquarters.
 He requested artillery support, but when he reported the German column advancing on his position, the voice on the other end of the radio told him "he must be seeing things".
 Bouck told them he had 20-20 vision and demanded artillery fire on the road in front of his unit.